How To Get a Software Engineering Job: A Step-by-Step Guide

 Getting a software engineering job is nerve-racking.
 There’s something about coding interviews, or technical interviews, that is particularly challenging and heart-pounding.

-Even with a Bachelor’s degree in Computer Engineering and a graduate degree in Computer Science, I used to shudder at the thought of typical tech company coding interviews.
+Even with a Bachelor’s degree in Computer Engineering and a graduate degree in Computer Science, I shudder at the thought of the tech company interview process.

 It doesn’t help that the stakes are very high: the coding interview is the one thing that stands between you and a six-figure salary…

 …and you could be asked about anything from algorithms to design patterns to data structures to all of the above.

 Your nerves will likely get the best of you.

 Even the brightest candidates will show signs of anxiety.

 You’ll find that preparation is key to reducing your nerves and keeping you calm.

 In this post, I’ll explain to you, step by step, how I went about preparing for these interviews with the hope that you’ll come out more relaxed and confident in your abilities.

 As a disclaimer, I won’t have space in this particular article to go very in-depth in each topic, but I hope you can use this as an organizing tool to know what you should research on your own.